 “Places like this are important to us, because it’s our history, our connection to who we are,” she says.
 “But the other part that worried me is that I’m an American.
 I’m a Native American, but I’m an American.
 I love this country.
 I love this country.
 I believe in all the stuff about freedom and justice and our ideals.
 We lose our greatness as a country if we lose our ideals, if we let everything be destroyed.
 If what’s important to native people is their religious freedom . . . a toll road through a sacred site would have destroyed something that was irreplaceable.
 Most of the people, I don’t think, got it.
 Our allies eventually got it.”

-View short YouTube videos of the February 6 hearing where the California Coastal Commission voted 8-2 against the proposed toll road through the park.
+View Native American testimony in short YouTube videos of the February 6 hearing where the California Coastal Commission voted 8-2 against the proposed toll road through the park.